irmen/Pyro5/docs/source/clientcode.rst

 You can explicitly transfer ownership of a proxy to another thread via the proxy's ``_pyroClaimOwnership()`` method.
 The current thread then claims the ownership of this proxy from another thread.
 Any existing connection will remain active.

-See the :py:mod:`threadproxysharing` example for more details.
+See the `threadproxysharing example <https://github.com/irmen/Pyro5/tree/master/examples/threadproxysharing>`_ for more details.

 .. index::